foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 ### Calling the Document Constructor

-The next step is `Game#initialize`, where we get that `init` Hook call.
+The next step is `Game#initialize`, where we get that `init` Hook call and `"Foundry VTT | Initializing Foundry Virtual Tabletop Game"` printed to console.
 This method eventually calls `Game#_initializeGameView`, which is really just a license-check wrapper for `Game#setupGame`.
 Inside *that* method we get `Game#initializePacks` and `Game#initializeDocuments`, the second step of our Document journey (after which the `setup` hook is called).

 The first of these two methods, `initializePacks`, only instantiates the indices of the packs.
 The second, `initializeDocuments`, loops through all of the document data stashed in `game.data`, calls the appropriate constructor, and then puts it in the appropriate world collection.
 For example, `game.data.actors` gets fed into `new Actor` and the result is poured inside `game.actors`.
+When all of these documents are loaded `"Foundry VTT | Prepared World Documents in ${Math.round(dt)}ms"` is printed to console.

 The following sections describe what happens inside these constructor calls.